skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

 **Given a list of IP addresses and SSH credentials,** SkyPilot will install necessary dependencies on the remote machines and configure itself to run jobs and services on the cluster.

-At the end of this guide, you will be able to use SkyPilot to run jobs or services on your own preexisting cluster.

 ..
    Figure v1 (for deploy.sh): https://docs.google.com/drawings/d/1Jp1tTu1kxF-bIrS6LRMqoJ1dnxlFvn-iobVsXElXfAg/edit?usp=sharing
    Figure v2: https://docs.google.com/drawings/d/1hMvOe1HX0ESoUbCvUowla2zO5YBacsdruo0dFqML9vo/edit?usp=sharing